ory/docs/docs/oathkeeper/pipeline/mutator.md

 - If the first key found is a symmetric key (`HS256` algorithm), that key will be used.
 That key **won't** be broadcasted at `/.well-known/jwks.json`.
-You must manually configure the upstream to be able to fetch the key (e.g. from an environment variable).
+You must manually configure the upstream to be able to fetch the key (for example from an environment variable).
-- If the first key found is an asymmetric private key (e.g. `RS256`, `ES256`, ...), that key will be used.
+- If the first key found is an asymmetric private key (for example `RS256`, `ES256`, ...), that key will be used.
 The related public key will be broadcasted at `/.well-known/jwks.json`.